Last modified:

 You can upload a maximum of 10 files.
 File size is limited to 5 MB.
 Accepted file types: JPG, JPEG, PNG, PDF, XLSX, XLS, ODS.

-3) Finish work order creation and send notification to assignee automatically
+3) Finish work order creation and automatically send a notification to the assignees

 Select

-The work order will appear in the list in the Work orders portlet with the status Open.
-The assignee is marked with the
+The work order now appears in the Work orders portlet with the status Open.
+The main Assignee is marked with the

-The assignee of the work order will be notified by email that a work order has been assigned to them.
-The work order will also appear in their O&M app, allowing them to carry out it out on-site immediately.
+All assignees will be notified via email that a work order has been assigned to them.
+The work order will also appear in their O&M app, allowing them to carry it out on-site immediately.
 See also Work orders in the O&M app.

 Keep track of the work order status